-Dealing with postnatal stress
+Dealing with the problems of post natal stress

 Stress can lead to depression and with the looming possibility of postpartum depression being around; curbing postnatal stress should be a priority.